msupply-foundation/msupply_docs/content/docs/coldchain/monitoring.md

 top = false
 +++

-## Viewing temperature monitoring data
+The Monitoring section displays cold chain monitoring data in three different views:
+1. A chart view which shows a summary of data from all sensors
+2. A list of all recorded breaches
+3. A list view of all temperature logs

-### Open the Monitoring Menu
+### Viewing Monitoring data

 Choose `Cold chain` > `Monitoring` in the navigation panel.

 ![goto monitoring](/docs/coldchain/images/goto_monitoring.png)

 This page contains three tabs, displaying different views of temperature monitoring data.
-The first tab which will be displayed is the `Chart` tab.
+The tab which will be displayed by default is the `Chart` tab.

 ### Chart